arnaudroger/simpleflatmapper.org/0109-getting-started-jdbi.md

 {% include maven_dependency.md %}

+From [7.0.0](/11-v7-migration.md) you will need explicitly include the jdbi dependency in your pom.

 ## Register SfmResultSetMapperFactory

 You can register sfm as a ResultSetMapperFactory, then use the mapTo - in place of map - it will